esilvei/SynapticIDS/README.md

 * **📦 End-to-End ML Pipeline**: Complete scripts for data setup, feature engineering, model training, and evaluation.
 * **🚀 High-Performance API**: A RESTful API built with **FastAPI** to serve the trained model for real-time, batch predictions.
 * **📊 Experiment Management**: Full integration with **MLflow** to track experiments, manage model versions, and deploy models seamlessly from the registry.
+* **🧠 Real-time Sequential Analysis with Redis**: The system uses Redis for stateful session tracking.
+This allows the model to analyze true, time-ordered sequences of traffic for a given session, enabling more context-aware and accurate predictions.
 * **🗄️ Database Integration**: All predictions are automatically logged to a **SQLite** database using SQLAlchemy for auditing and retrieval.
 * **✅ Robust Testing Suite**: Includes unit and integration tests (`pytest`) for the API layer, ensuring code reliability and correctness.
 * **⚡ High-Speed Dependency Management**: Uses **UV** for fast and efficient virtual environment and package management.